Concussion from Car Accident: Settlement Amounts

 Colorado law relieves accident victims of having to shoulder the economic fallout from a car accident.
 Instead, the law places responsibility for paying out compensation on the shoulders of the person at fault for the accident.

-If you were hit, you might qualify for compensation that covers:
+If you were hit, you might qualify for compensation that covers the following:

 - Lost wages, if you couldn’t work because of your concussion.